Skip to main content

 Why do I need WalletConnect in my dApp?#

-Almost every decentralized application needs a user's authentication to send a signed transaction to the blockchain.
+Almost every decentralized application needs user's authentication to send a signed transaction to the blockchain.
 From minting tokens to making a simple transfer, users must always sign their transactions whenever the client-side application needs to call a SmartContract method that requires the user's Account.

 Without a solution like WalletConnect, the user would need to trust their private key to the dApp in order to sign.
 For obvious reasons, outside of testing environments, this is a huge security issue.
 The dApp could simply use the key to maliciously steal funds or sign something not approved by the user.